Medicare Glossary– Look up the definitions of common Medicare terminology

 PART D INITIAL COVERAGE PERIOD

-The period where you pay the deductible or copayment or coinsurance specified by your Medicare Part D plan until you and your plan have spent the mount that reaches the lower limit of the Part D Coverage Gap.
+The period where you pay the deductible or copayment or coinsurance specified by your Medicare Part D plan until you and your plan have spent the amount that reaches the lower limit of the Part D Coverage Gap.

 An amount added to your monthly premium for Medicare Part B, or for a Medicare Prescription Drug Plan, if you don't join when you are first eligible.
 You pay this higher amount as long as you have Medicare.
 There are some exceptions.